framdani/minishell/README.md

                  ;
 ```

+## Execution :
+The main concept of this part is to execute the command passed the minishell program

 ## Build & Run the program
 From your command line :

 ```
 # Clone the repo
 git clone https://github.com/framdani/minishell.git

+# install readline :
+ brew install readline #In your compilation, append these flags: -lreadline -L /Users/$(USER)/.brew/opt/readline/lib -I/Users/$(USER)/.brew/opt/readline/include

 # Go to the root directory
 cd minishell